RENLEILEI-Y/CS2303-OS-Project-Workshop/Prj3/README.md

 1. ``Makefile`` - A build script that compiles all C source files into executables.

-2. ``report.pdf`` - The project specification document that outlines objectives, requirements, implementation steps, and testing procedures.
+2. ``prj3_report.pdf`` - The project specification document that outlines objectives, requirements, implementation steps, and testing procedures.

 3. **disk/**
    1. **include/**